 And the lady who absolutely has to be in love with him is going to help him achieve all this stuff.

 Cooper’s got to figure things out like Norma Jennings did.
 Her repeated scene of doing the books in the diner booth is literally re-used footage.
 She’s literally doing the exact same thing over and over no matter what the scene is like around her, whether it’s day or night, light or dark.
 Until she figured out it was crazy and sat down with Walter and told him there was a different way than franchising.
 She bought herself out of her contract and immediately was in the right place and the right time for a future with Ed.
 Cooper needs to sit down with Gerard and tell him “it’s not one or the other, man.
 It’s not just the future or the past.
-It’s the PRESENT, man.”
+It’s the present, man.”
 And then he needs to take agency over his own life just like Norma did and buy himself out of that Lodge contract.
 Because if he doesn’t, he’s always going to be this person that Diane doesn’t recognize anymore.
 Or, like when DougieCooper was in front of the mirror in the Jones house in Part 4, a man he himself doesn’t even seem to recognize.

 Diane wants this to happen.
-She ALWAYS hopes Coop is right.
-She WANTS him to be right, but it never seems quite like it will be.
+She always hopes Coop is right.
+She wants him to be right, but it never seems quite like it will be.
 Maybe this time he will be, but probably somewhere nearby someone is reading a Peanuts where Lucy’s taking the football away from Charlie Brown one more time.
-And Diane has HAD it.
-That Part 18 sex scene was IT.
+And Diane has had it.
+That Part 18 sex scene was it.
 She wasn’t going to be someone’s tool to re-enact some demon’s tried-and-failed sex ritual, or even to send any more earplugs.
 It’s up to Dale this time to shovel himself out of his shit.
 Diane is her own person and she has more self respect than that, and it doesn’t matter how much charisma or magicianship he exerts over her: Diane knows who she is.

-WE may not know who Diane is, but she is VERY aware of who and what she is.
+We may not know who Diane is, but she is very aware of who and what she is.
 Every step of the way.
 And Cooper, however powerful he becomes through his Lodge loops, can not keep her in his thrall.

 She’s the hero of Season 3, reclaiming her agency against all odds, against all manner of supernatural forces and Lodge-amplified hubris.
 And she’s not the only one.

 One Laura Palmer also appears to be seen as a tool of a Lodge-looped Dale Cooper.
-I’ve said this as far back as Cooper’s Time Loop Isn’t Just His – Electricity Nexus #1 that Laura and Dale are tied together in their Lodge loops, and that Dale was likely depriving Laura of her agency.
+I’ve said this as far back as Cooper’s Time Loop Isn’t Just His that Laura and Dale are tied together in their Lodge loops, and that Dale was likely depriving Laura of her agency.
 I’m surprised to say I haven’t moved much from this position over the past ten months.

 In Lodgespace, Cooper’s loops absolutely need Laura Palmer because he’s trying to solve her murder and save her, much like the optimistic agent who, upon possibly bleeding out on the floor of the Great Northern in Season 2, desperately wanted to be the guy who solved the Lindbergh case.
 He needed to go into the dreamlike sea of time within the Lodge and take Laura Palmer to her angel just as it happened in the ending of Fire Walk With Me (he knows it happened like this because he was there somehow) but this time she didn’t have to die to get there.